robotframework/robotframework.github.com/README.md

 This will automatically update the files when you save them after editing, so you just need to hit refresh in your browser to see updated site.

+Do commit early and often.
+To push your changes to remote <tt>source</tt> branch, use:

+    $ git push origin source

 # Building and deploying

 <b>Important to note:</b> quit all <tt>jekyll</tt>s that are running as server before deploying!